-We have set up the Science curriculum so that ALL students will study Combined Science (2 GCSEs).
-Students who wish to study Separate Sciences (otherwise known as 'Triple Science') have the opportunity to choose this as an option subject in consultation and agreement with their Science teacher and parents/carers.
-If this is something you are considering please read the information provided on the Option page 'Triple Science and/or Further Maths' (P.30 & 31).
+We have set up the Science curriculum so that ALL Students will study COMBINED SCIENCE which leads to 2 GCSEs - see p.11.

+Students who wish to study separate sciences (otherwise known as 'TRIPLE SCIENCE') have the opportunity to choose this as an option in consultation and agreement with their Science teacher and parents/carers.
+This will lead to 3 GCSEs - Biology, Chemistry and Physics.
+If this is something you are considering please read the information provided about 'Triple Science and/or Further Maths' as an option (p.28 & 29).